 Do not let him starve.”

-I found these two gems after reading Jean-Paul G. Potet’s “Baybayin: the Syllabic Alphabet of the Tagalogs” and Christian Cabuay’s “An Introduction to Baybayin.”
-They are poems from the Philippines before Spanish colonization.
-A few thoughts:
+I found these two poems after reading Jean-Paul G. Potet’s “Baybayin: the Syllabic Alphabet of the Tagalogs” and Christian Cabuay’s “An Introduction to Baybayin.”
+What’s fascinating is that these are poems written before Philippines was the “Philippines” (before Spanish colonization)!

-Baybayin was originally carved on Bamboo from bottom to top and then rubbed with ash to make the letters stand out.
-Potet is a French linguist who wrote the academic book I studied from.
-He has shown extensive evidence that Filipinos wrote bottom to top as well as left to right.
-Here are some high-yield notes about Baybayin:
+According to Potet, a French linguist and Baybayin scholar, Baybayin was originally carved on bamboo and then rubbed with ash to make the letters stand out.
+He has collected extensive evidence that Filipinos wrote bottom to top as well as left to right.
+Here are some other high-yield notes about Baybayin:

 - Baybayin is an ancient, pre-Spanish, Tagalog writing script from the 13th century.